DocNow/twarc/README.md

 # twarc2 🐦🐍💾

-twarc2 is a *proposed* new version of [twarc] custom made for the new Twitter v2 API.
+twarc2 is a *proposed* evolution of [twarc] custom made for the new Twitter v2 API.
 Twitter [substantially changed] their API in July 2020.
-They have deprecated the v1.1 and premium endpoints.
+Twitter plans to deprecate the v1.1 and premium endpoints.
 While some of the API calls seem similar the most significant change is the response payload with is [totally new].
 The representation of a tweet now can take a very different shape depending on what you ask for and how you ask for it.

 ## Design principles for twarc2